isperestoronin/gym-for-liceum/README.md

-## "Gym for Liceum" is a modern HTML, CSS, and JavaScript web project created to inspire school students to embrace sports.
+## "Gym for Liceum" is a modern HTML, CSS, and JavaScript static web project created to inspire school students to embrace sports.

 # In a healthy body, a healthy mind!